informalsystems/hermes/docs/architecture/adr-007-ics20-implementation.md

     refund_packet_token(ctx, data)
 }

-/// on_acknowledgement_packet responds to the the success or failure of a packet
+/// Responds to the the success or failure of a packet
 /// acknowledgement written on the receiving chain.
 If the acknowledgement
 /// was a success then nothing occurs.
 If the acknowledgement failed, then
 /// the sender is refunded their tokens.